Storefront GraphQL API - Stable

-Nacelle offers headless composable merchants a powerful GraphQL that lets merchants access commerce and content data in a single, performant API.
+With Nacelle's Storefront API headless composable merchants can request commerce and content data from a single, performant GraphQL API.
 This is possible because Nacelle ingests, normalizes, and stores data from the composable perspective.

 Sending Queries